itsmesuniljacob/ciworkshop/README.md

-# CI workshop - Initial installation steps
+# CI Workshop Materials

+Documents, code and other supporting materials to run a short &amp; basic CI workshop